moleculerjs/site/source/0.12/docs/errors.md

 Retryable: **false**

 ### `ProtocolVersionMismatchError`
-Throw it if an old nodeID connected which uses an older protocol.
+Throw it if an old nodeID connected with older protocol version.
 Error code: **500**
 Retryable: **false**